The-Marcy-Lab-School/swe-casestudy-2-dragon-slayer/README.md

 │   └── data/
 │       └── gameHistory.json      # (Generated at runtime) Persists history of games
 ├── README.md                     # This file
-├── package.json                  # Node.js dependencies & scripts (if used)
+├── INVESTIGATION.md              # Questions to understand OOP concepts implemented in this application ├── package.json                  # Node.js dependencies & scripts (if used)
 └── ...                           # (other typical git/node files)
 ```